 - Preheat the oven to 375 degrees F.

-- Place both frozen Flatout® Flatbread directly on the oven rack to warm for 1 to 2 minutes.
+- Place flatbread directly on the oven rack to warm for 1 to 2 minutes.
 Remove the flatbread from the oven, then switch the oven setting to broil.

-- Place both warmed flatbread on a baking sheet lined with parchment paper.
+- Place flatbreads on a baking sheet lined with parchment paper.
 Lightly brush with extra virgin olive oil.
 Spread the ricotta cheese and feta cheese on each flatbread, and top with a generous sprinkle of dried oregano, then arrange the remaining ingredients on top.
 Sprinkle with more dried oregano, if you like.